CSS Guide

 Pixel measurements are fine - they’re great for heights, padding, margin, and other non-responsive box-model-related measurements.
 Remember to store these measurements as variables as much as is reasonable.

-rems and ems are useful for type-related measurements, including font-size, line-height, and some margins.
+s are useful for type-related measurements, including font-size

 Linting